ocaml-gospel/gospel/docs/docs/language/function-contracts.md

 :::

-Exceptional clauses are expressed using a `raises` keyword, followed by a list of cases associating each exception with its formula and a syntax similar to pattern-matching.
+Exceptional clauses are expressed using a `raises` keyword, followed by a list of cases associating each exception with its formula.
+Those clauses use a syntax similar to pattern-matching.

 Gospel expects each `raises` clause to perform an exhaustive pattern-matching for each exception constructor listed in this clause.
-Similar to OCaml's pattern-matching, when an exception is raised, the postcondition that's satisfied is the first match in the cases' lists.
+Similar to OCaml's pattern-matching, when an exception is raised, the postcondition that's satisfied is the first match in the list of cases.

 ```ocaml invalidSyntax
 (*@ ...